Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry: The matrix factorisation

-\begin{lem} The map $\iota : (E, 0) \to (\mathcal{B}_0, \mu^1_{\mathcal{B}_0})$ is a quasi-isomorphism of chain complexes over $R_0$. \end{lem} \begin{proof} The fact that $\iota$ is a chain map follows from the Leibniz rule since the $f_i$ are cocycles.
-It remains to check that $\iota$ induces an isomorphism on cohomology, and by \cref{lemSSisom} it suffices to show that $\iota^T$ induces an isomorphism on some page of the associated spectral sequences for $E^T$ and $\mathcal{B}_0^T$.
-We claim that it actually induces an isomorphism on the \emph{first} page, i.e.~that the leading term of $\iota$ gives a quasi-isomorphism from $E$ to the dg-algebra $E_\mathrm{dg}$ obtained from $\mathcal{B}_0$ by replacing the differential by its leading term.
+\begin{lem} The map $\iota : (E, 0) \to (\calB_0, \mu^1_{\calB_0})$ is a quasi-isomorphism of chain complexes over $R_0$. \end{lem} \begin{proof} We already saw that $\iota$ is a chain map.
+It remains to check that it induces an isomorphism on cohomology, and by \cref{lemSSisom} it suffices to show that $\iota^T$ induces an isomorphism on some page of the associated spectral sequences for $E^T$ and $\calB_0^T$.
+It actually induces an isomorphism on the \emph{first} page, because the leading term $\iota_0$ gives a quasi-isomorphism from $E$ to $E_\mathrm{dg}$. \end{proof}